 This piece originally appeared on ArmyWife Network

-MilSpouseFest is headed to Hawaii in May.
+MilSpouseFest is headed to Offutt Nebraska in September, Colorado in October and San Diego and Camp Pendleton in November.
 Check out our 2019 dates and locations here and reserve your seat.

 When married to a service member, you may sometimes feel like you take a backseat in military life.
 You put a lot of your own energy behind your service member spouse, encouraging, planning, packing, and moving, among other things.
 You celebrate the promotions, the graduations, getting that perfect duty station… But sometimes, as a spouse, you find yourself wanting more.
 You may find yourself asking, is it my turn yet?

 Wouldn’t it be nice if someone not only helped you answer a “why not” question, but helped you achieve even one small step toward that goal?

 Back in 2011, when I was a young milspouse who had just landed her first job, Army Wife Network was doing what they called “Field Exercises.”
 Founders Tara Crooks and Star Henderson would visit installations around the U.S., offering milspouses a night out with fellow spouses, talking about things we all just get.
 As a young reporter, it was my very first story for the post newspaper.
 But as a milspouse with less than a year at her first-ever duty station, it was an evening full of laughs where no one needed to feel shy.